 What Are Skyy's Current Flavors

-My experience tells me that the list of Skyy Infusions is subject to change and it could do so at any time.
+It's likely that the list of Skyy Infusions is subject to change at any time.
 Whether any of the current offerings are the same or similar to an older counterpart of the same flavor is yet another question left unanswered.

 As of 2017, Skyy Vodka includes the following flavors: